goauthentik/authentik/website/integrations/services/xen-orchestra/index.md

 > -- https://xen-orchestra.com/

 :::note
 Xen Orchestra offers authentication plugins for OpenID Connect, SAML and LDAP.
-This guide is usind the OpenID Connect plugin.
+This guide is using the OpenID Connect plugin.
 If you are using the Xen Orchestra Appliance, the OIDC Plugin should be present.
 If you are using Xen Orchestra compiled from sources, make sure the plugin `auth-oidc` is installed.
 :::